 Even if you don’t see any symptoms, you still should get yourself checked for this disease as it can affect your heart, joints, and central nervous system in later stages and can even prove fatal if not treated in its early stages.

-As the disease progresses, the prognosis becomes poor, and it becomes more and more difficult to treat.
+As the disease progresses, the prognosis becomes poor, and it becomes more and more difficult to treat it.

 When to See a Doctor